 The intervals for calibration will also be determined by the organization, but they cannot get too liberal with the length of calibration intervals.
 Not only will calibrating a piece of equipment every five years not prove reliable, but it also means that a significantly larger amount of product is at risk.
 In general, companies should rely on the calibration interval specified by the equipment manufacturer if possible.

-Calibration must also be traceable to international or national measurement standards.
+Calibration must be traceable to international or national measurement standards.
 There should be a line from all pieces of measuring equipment to the standard that it is calibrated against.
-Sometimes there is no standard for a piece of measuring equipment, such as a gauge that is produced in-house.
-In this case, the organization must create its own standard and specifications for which the equipment will be calibrated.

 Adjusting calibration equipment